jeremybrand/twi/README.txt

 Command line TWitter Interface (aka. twi)

 twi (aka.
-TWitter Interface) is single twitter user, multi-unix user, twitter command line client meant to be simple to use and send updates quickly.
+TWitter Interface) is a twitter command line client meant to be simple to use and send updates quickly from the unix command line.
 The only additional feature at this time is deleting a tweet.

 Twi is written by Jeremy Brand and utilizes Tijs Verkoyen's OAuth twitter_oauth class.